 There is no other town like this in Spain.
-Although you will find many charming whitewashed villages across the country, yet there is no other town that would combine a charm of the traditional Spanish village with dramatic cliff-edge views.
+Although you will find many charming whitewashed villages across the country, yet there is no other town that would combine the charm of the traditional Spanish village with dramatic cliff-edge views.
 There is no doubt you will find towns or cities in Spain that you will love.
 Likely more than one.
 But you will not find a place like Ronda, Spain.

 Ronda (Spain) is a historic hilltop city located in the Spanish province of Málaga.
 It is built across the deep El Tajo gorge.
 The town is split in half over the ravine and connected by the famous Puente Nuevo bridge – the landmark of Ronda.

 Table of Contents